bwilliams4428/AWS-Projects/AWS-WordPress/README.md

                         Word Press is live on our EC2.

-                        Create an imaage of the web server EC2.
+                        Stop the EC2 instance Create an imaage of the web server EC2.
 This image will be used to launch instances in the Auto Scaling group.

 7. Auto Scaling Group